Cleveland Museum of Natural History: Hamann-Todd Collection

 The Hamann-Todd Collection is a collection of more than 3100 human skeletons and over 900 primate skeletons that were assembled starting in 1893.
 The collection was originally housed at Western Reserve University Medical School in a new medical building that was built for that purpose.
 The first floor of this building contained the Hamann Museum of Comparative Anthropology and Anatomy.
 However, due to the costs of storing the bones, the collection was transferred to the Cleveland Museum of Natural History.

 In 1893, Carl August Hamann initiated the collection.
 Its administration was taken over by T. Wingate Todd after Hamann was named dean of Western Reserve University's medical school in 1912.
 Todd managed to assemble the great majority of the human skeletons in the collection, over 3000, before his death in 1938.

 Perkins Wildlife Center

-The Ralph Perkins II Wildlife Center and Woods Garden presented by Key Bank, which includes live animals and plants native to Ohio, opened on September 3, 2016.
+The Ralph Perkins II Wildlife Center and Woods Garden presented by KeyBank, which includes live animals and plants native to Ohio, opened on September 3, 2016.